oo0v/raymmd-lighting-samples/README.md

 3. Overwrite the `Lighting` folder from the downloaded `ray-mmd-master` into the placed `ray-mmd-1.5.2`
 4. Overwrite the contents of `(Override files)` into the placed `ray-mmd-1.5.2`
 5. Place models ① and ② into `UserFile/_presets/oo0/model`

-## Required Model Modifications

-- For model ①, reset the normals of the hair materials
-  (Edit > Normal > Average Normals - Face)
-- For model ②, enable 2-SIDE for all materials

 When using this setup, please turn **off anti-aliasing in MMD**.